-- 2. To remove the heat sink on models with UMA graphics memory: - a.
-In the order indicated on the heat sink, loosen the four captive Phillips screws (1) that secure the heat sink to the system board. - b.
+- 1. In the order indicated on the heat sink, loosen the four captive Phillips screws (1) that secure the heat sink to the system board. - 2.
 Lift the heat sink from the system board (2).

-c.
-Thoroughly clean thermal material from the surfaces of the system board component (1) and the heat sink (2) each time you remove the heat sink.
+3. Thoroughly clean thermal material from the surfaces of the system board component (1) and the heat sink (2) each time you remove the heat sink.
 All heat sink and system board spare part kits include thermal material.